KatyKasmai/ExponentialEdu/README.md

 To shift the educational curriculum from one that prepares children for jobs to one that prepares children to solve problems they care about and build the solutions.

 #### Goals
-1. Orient the school year around a 10x idea and project that the child researches and defines.
+1. Orient the school year around a moonshot idea and project that the child researches and defines.
 2. A teacher's primary role becomes to guide children on how to break down their problems and solutions into milestones, how to research for potential solutions, and encourage children to fail fast, iterate and keep going.
-3. Subjects such as mathematics, computer science, reading, arts, etc. will orient themselves so as to demonstrate to children that what they are learning can be directly applied to enhancing their 10x projects.
+3. Subjects such as mathematics, computer science, reading, arts, etc. will orient themselves so as to demonstrate to children that what they are learning can be directly applied to enhancing their moonshot projects.

 ## Principles

-- Start with a Exponential Sprint (see Appendix: Exponential Sprint).
+- Start with a Moonshot Sprint (see Appendix: Moonshot Sprint).
 - Think 10x but then break the problem down into milestones and a pilot project.
 - Pursue solving problems that you are passionate about.
 - You must fail often and fail fast.